CommitToTheBit/committothebit.github.io/_posts/2026-01-13-lto-neq-pgo.md

 ### Fat LTO

-Take it one step further, even.
+Take it one step further, even: if you can defer , .
+This is, again, useful

 **Clang flags** `-ffat-lto-objects`